Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Mexico Requires Mexican Insurance

-US auto insurance and credit card coverage are not valid in Mexico.
+US auto insurance and most credit card coverage are not valid in Mexico for liability.
 You must purchase Mexican liability insurance and CDW/LDW to be legally covered.
-Don't risk driving in Mexico without proper insurance — accidents can result in jail time until liability is determined.
+Driving in Mexico without proper insurance can result in vehicle impoundment and detention.
+See our dedicated guide on car insurance for international travel.

 Renting Luxury or Exotic Vehicles